mobizt/FirebaseClient/README.md

 Please make sure that the `Arduino IDE's Board Manager URL` is up to date before you update your device's `platform Core SDK`.
 Any issue due to using out dated `platform Core SDK` is your own risk and does not support by library.

+> [!NOTE]
-In case the library compile status showed here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
+> In the case that the library compilation status shows here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
 You cannot install library in the cloud storage virtual folder or sandbox e.g. `Microsoft's OneDrive`.

 If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following steps.
 - Add the `Realtime Database host root certificate` to the board firmware.